 For a very small indie project, I came away generally impressed with the number of meaningful choices that the game presents.
 Just about every choice matters for at least one ending, and there are many ways to get through the game.

 For the most part, I do not think that the first 12 endings are difficult to achieve (“achieve” would not be Makoto’s description of most of those, however).
-That is, so long as the player remembers or keeps track of his or her choices, it is relatively easy to unlock different endings by trying different combinations of choices.
+That is, so long as the player remembers or keeps track of his or her previous choices, it is relatively easy to unlock different endings by trying different ioptions.

-One minor complaint is that many of the endings occur after the same late-game choice.
+One issue that I had was that many endings occur after a single late-game choice.
 With the combination of careful saving and the in-game skip text function, one can try different choices relatively painlessly.
-But had the project had a slightly broader scope, the game may have been able to spread the endings more than it did.
+But had the project had a slightly broader scope, the game may have been able to spread the endings out more than it did.

 As a Horror Game

 I had the accidental fortune of playing Night of the Forget-Me-Nots with sound effects on and music off.
 Having listened to the music after the fact, I think that this inadvertent omission of music enhanced the game’s creepy atmosphere.
-If possible on your device, I recommend playing the game in this way, or in the alternative, playing with no sound at all (the sparse sound effects are far more effective than the music, however).
+While I will not outright recommend playing the game with sound effects only and no music, I will not caution against doing so.